 After witnessing the lasting impact of Project Transformation (PT) in changing the lives of college-age young adults, children and churches for over 15 years, Project Transformation formed a separate, national nonprofit organization through an investment from the Young Clergy Initiative of the United Methodist Church’s General Board of Higher Education and Ministry.
 The purpose of PT National is to scale Project Transformation’s proven model of ministry by developing new Project Transformation chapters and supporting their ongoing growth and development.
-Since PT National was established in 2015, the number of PT chapters has doubled, and we have supported the expansion of Project Transformation in four additional United Methodist Conferences (Rio Texas, Memphis, Central Texas, and Pacific Northwest).
+Since PT National was established in 2015, the number of PT chapters has doubled, and we have supported the expansion of Project Transformation in four additional United Methodist Conferences (Rio Texas, Memphis, Central Texas, Indiana, Baltimore-Washington, and North Georgia).

 Project Transformation Chapters are affiliated with the national organization but operate as independent organizations governed by their own board of directors.
 Each chapter partners with its local United Methodist Conference and is responsible for building relationships with partnering churches and recruiting volunteers and young adult interns to implement the program.

 Project Transformation provides two key services:

 1) Leadership development and ministry exploration opportunities for college-age young adults through summer and one-year service internships.

 2) Community-oriented after-school and summer day camp programming for children and youth.